 There are other possibilities that we could explore, I’m open to whatever meets people’s needs if the above frameworks don’t work.
 Let’s figure out what will!

-A note about the pandemic: the appearance of the virus has both highlighted the need for more permaculture and at the same time increased the difficulty of normal interactions.
+A note about the pandemic: the appearance of the virus and the associated fear has both highlighted the need for more permaculture and at the same time increased the difficulty of normal interactions.
 All services can be either in person or remote to continue to facilitate this important work.

 I’m especially interested in getting to know this that place I live, broadly speaking Washtenaw County in the state of Michigan.
 I’m interested in knowing it’s people and discovering the authentic lives and livlihoods they can create for themselves.
 I’m interested in doing that through a relationship that both meets needs and solves real problems for those involved.